-There are high qualify advisors doing great work in each category, even the commission based world.
+There are high quality advisors doing great work in each category, even the commission-based world.

 However, we recommend hiring someone who has a deep understanding of how to serve people like you, and who can always look out for your best interests.

 Here are three simple questions (among others) you should ask a potential advisor:

 - Which service model do you fall under?

 - What credentials/designations do you currently hold, or are currently pursuing?